 “While we don’t want to ‘cook the books,’” she wrote, she went on to give specific instructions as to how to inflate the value of assignments students did well on and zero-out assignments the class did poorly on to meet the charter network’s goals for grades in each course section.
-If most students did not do well on an assignment, that may be the teacher’s fault, she reasoned.
+If most students did not do well on an assignment, that may be the teacher’s fault, Omosefe reasoned.

-To one teacher, Omosefe wrote, “Your eighth and sixth periods are OK, but your other periods need some work.”
+To one teacher, she wrote, “Your eighth and sixth periods are OK, but your other periods need some work.”
 One-hundred percent of students in the teacher’s sixth and eighth period classes had a B or higher.

 In one email, she told a teacher, “Your first and second periods are OK, but your third and sixth periods need some work.”